Not All Haircuts Are Flattering

 Heavy Angled Bangs

-This short cut is thrown off by the blunt bangs that have been cut at a 45 degree angle.
+This edgy cut is thrown off by the blunt bangs that have been cut at a 45-degree angle.

 For a quick fix, snip the left side of the bangs so they match the right side.
 The completed look will have the bangs on the right side starting above the brow, growing longer toward the middle, and then back above the brow on the left side creating a curve effect.